LouisDesdoigts/dLux/docs/API/sources.md

 Source classes store `Spectrum` objects that define the spectral properties of the source.
 They also store the position of the source on the sky, and the flux of the source.

-All public clases have two main methods:
+All public classes have two main methods:

 1. `normalise()` Returns a new source object with the relevant attributes normalised.
 2. `model(optics)` Models the source through the optics.